ilovepixelart/ts-migrate-mongoose/SECURITY.md

 [Source Track](https://slsa.dev/spec/v1.2/whats-new), which applies to source code development processes and is orthogonal to the build-provenance pipeline described here.)
-This project publishes the same SLSA v1 build provenance in **three** channels on every
+This project publishes the same SLSA v1 build provenance in **three independent channels** on every release (with the third channel carrying two separate artifacts that target different verification tools, giving four attestation files in total across the three channels):
-release:

 1. **npm registry provenance** — emitted automatically by `npm publish` because `publishConfig.provenance: true` is set in